diegoachury/LiveCoding-Trello-clone-app/README.md

 ## Getting Started

-:one: Look at the gem file for the Ruby version and the gem used in the app
+:one: Look at the gems file for the Ruby version and the gem used in the app

 :two: Just bundle install and you should be good to go :collision: